JamesAtIntegratnIO/integratn-io/content/posts/docker-series/docker-training-1.md

 ```
 Usage: `docker build [OPTIONS] PATH | URL | -`

 Generally when building an image you are in the root directory of your project.
 That directory also contains the Dockerfile that will be used to build the project.
 It is also important to tag your images so that you can find them in the future.
+This is the purpose of the `-t` in the command above.
 If you don't when you search through your images you will only see `None` as the image name.

 ### Listing images in your local registry:
 ```shell